tudelft/indiflightSupport/Documentation/Papers/IMAV2024/README.md

 **NOTE**: Only tested on Ubuntu 22.04.

+Create a new python venv, just to be sure about dependencies

+    python -m venv ~/.indiflight-venv
+    source ~/.indiflight-venv/bin/activate

 Install dependencies:

+    pip install --upgrade pip
     pip install -r LogAnalysis/indiflightLogTools/requirements.txt
+    pip install sympy

+Download the dataset <LINK> on some location on your machine.

-Generate plots (they will appear in `LogAnalysis/IMAV2024/figures`):
+Generate plots (they will appear in `Documentation/Papers/IMAV2024/figures`):

-    python3 LogAnalysis/IMAV2024/generateFigures.py
+    python3 Documentation/Papers/IMAV2024/generateFigures.py /path/to/dataset

 *NOTE*: the original plots were generated with `"text.usetex": True`, but that requires a Latex installation.
 For portability, this is turned off by default here.